-Open Gates Project: primarily assisting new immigrants, the elderly (pensioners, survivors and war veterans) as well as the needy from many walks of life.
+Besides new immigrants we are also assisting elderly people (pensioners, survivors and war veterans) as well as needy individuals from many walks of life.

 Students who are new in the land can receive a gift voucher for textbooks if they are enrolled and studying.

 The Bridal Salon Project also operates from the Lighthouse Distribution Center.

 “We thank all the staff of your beautiful organization for your wonderful reception.
 Thank you helping us in our need.
 We wear the clothes with great pleasure.
 We wish you all a Happy New Year, well-being and strong health!”

 New immigrants from Ariel - January 2020

 “I am greatly thankful to your whole organization for the help and for your wonderful service.
 I wear your clothes with pleasure always thanking you and God for them.
 Happy Purim to you all!” a pensioner, March 2020

 “Our dear Christian friends, A great gratefulness to your organization.
 You give us, elderly Israelis, not only joy, but also hope in the goodness of people.
 You give the best.
 Our family is thankful to you with all our hearts!” a couple from Beit Shemesh

 Your support with prayer and finances certainly makes a difference in the lives of many people in the land.

 Together we can have your part in God’s end time plan.